 - Be unemployed and need training to perform jobs available in their area;

 - Meet family income requirements (125 percent of federal poverty level or less);

 - Be authorized to work in the United States.

 SCSEP is administered through the Virginia Department for Aging and Rehabilitative Services and funded by the U.S. Department of Labor.
 To see information about federal and non-federal percentages and funding, please click here.

 Options counselors work with older persons to help them remain safely in their own homes in their own communities through an interactive decision-support process.
 Individuals, with support from family members, caregivers, and/or significant others, are supported in their deliberations to make informed long-term support choices, always keeping in mind the individual’s preferences, strengths, needs, values and individual circumstances.
 Options counseling uses a culturally-competent, person-centered approach and always respects the right of individuals to control and make choices about their own lives.
 MEOC, under sub-contract with local housing authorities, is also the service coordinator for public housing residents.

-AmeriCorps Seniors, formerly the Foster Grandparent Program, provides volunteer opportunities for people age 55 and older willing to devote at least 15 hours a week to tutoring and caring for children in partnership with teachers in pre-school, Head Start, kindergarten and elementary schools.
+The AmeriCorps Seniors Foster Grandparent Program provides volunteer opportunities for people age 55 and older willing to devote at least 15 hours a week to tutoring and caring for children in partnership with teachers in pre-school, Head Start, kindergarten and elementary schools.
 Benefits include personal satisfaction through community involvement, an hourly tax-free stipend, a daily free meal, transportation, accident insurance, and the opportunity to be a loving, caring grandparent to a needy child.
 Click here for an AmeriCorps Seniors job description and application.